wangziqi2016/Kernel/src/doc/general.md

 In order to test, type ``make qemu`` under the root and the qemu window should pop up.

+In order to convert a global line number (as a result of combining module files before assmebly, see below) to the line number in the corresponding file before concatenation, use command ``LINE=[line # in global file] make peekfile``, and the output contains both the individual file name and the local line number.

 ## Module Assembly and Linking Process

 The kernal consists of separate modules, each of which has its own assembly source file.
 Modules are concatenated